Logic model: Program planning

 By placing the focus on ultimate outcomes or results, planners can think backward through the logic model to identify how best to achieve the desired results.
 Here it helps managers to 'plan with the end in mind', rather than just consider inputs (e.g. budgets, employees) or the tasks that must be done.

+Testing the logic of the logic model is an important step in development.
+If you there is something the program wants to include, how will they do it?
+That should link to an earlier step in the logic model.

 Evaluation

-The logic model is often used in government or not-for-profit organizations, where the mission and vision are not aimed at achieving a financial benefit.
-Traditionally, government programs were described only in terms of their budgets.
+The logic model is often used in government or not-for-profit organizations, where the mission and vision are not focused on achieving a financial benefit.
+Traditionally, government programs were described only regarding their budgets.
 It is easy to measure the amount of money spent on a program, but this is a poor indicator of outcomes.
 Likewise it is relatively easy to measure the amount of work done (e.g. number of workers or number of years spent), but the workers may have just been 'spinning their wheels' without getting very far in terms of ultimate results or outcomes.

 However, nature of outcomes varies.
 To measure the progress toward outcomes, some initiatives may require an ad hoc measurement instrument.
 In addition, in programs such as in education or social programs, outcomes are usually in the long-term and may requires numerous intermediate changes (attitudes, social norm, industry practices, etc.) to advance progressively toward the outcomes.

 By making clear the intended outcomes and the causal pathways leading to them, a program logic model provides the basis upon which planners and evaluators can develop a measurement plan and adequate instruments.
 Instead of only looking at the outcome progress, planners can open the "black box" and examine if the intermediate outcomes progress as planned.
 In addition, the pathways of numerous outcomes are still largely misunderstood due their complexity, their unpredictability and lack of scientific / practical evidences.
 Therefore, with proper research design, one may not only assess the progress of intermediate outcomes, but evaluate as well if the program theory of change is accurate, i.e. is successful change of an intermediate outcomes provokes the hypothesized subsequent effects in the causal pathway.
 Finally, outcomes may easily be achieved through processes independent of the program and an evaluation of those outcomes would suggest program success when in fact external outputs were responsible for the outcomes.